wladyslawczyzewski/aspnet.cqrs/README.md

 app.UseCQRS();
 ```

-The example configuration above will lead queries and commands from the same assembly as yours Startup class.
+The example configuration above will load queries and commands from the same assembly as yours Startup class.

 Once you have done the configuration, you can add your first query: